-The recoupment will, however, not be deferred until such time as a new machine is acquired should any circumstances arise indicating that the taxpayer did not comply with the provisions relating to the application of such deferral in terms of section 8(4)(e).
+The recoupment will however not be deferred until such time as a new machine is acquired should any circumstances arise indicating that the taxpayer did not comply with the provisions relating to the application of such deferral in terms of section 8(4)(e).
 The recoupment will be included in the income of the taxpayer for the year of assessment during which such circumstances arise.

-The "cost" of the asset to the taxpayer, for the purposes of section 12E(2) is deemed to be the lesser of - where the taxpayer acquired an asset for no consideration, for example, by means of a donation or as a dividend in specie.
+The "cost" of the asset to the taxpayer, for the purposes of section 12E(2) is deemed to be the lesser of -

-- the actual cost to the taxpayer; or - the direct acquisition cost that a person would have incurred if the asset had been acquired under an arm's length cash transaction on the date on which the transaction was in fact concluded; or - the actual cost less the deferred recoupment in terms of section 8(4)(e).
+- the actual cost to the taxpayer; - the direct acquisition cost that a person would have incurred if the asset had been acquired under an arm's length cash transaction on the date on which the transaction was in fact concluded; or - the actual cost less the deferred recoupment in terms of section 8(4)(e).

 The above cost excludes interest and finance charges, but includes the direct cost of installation or erection of the asset.
-The allowance will not be available
+The allowance will not be available where the taxpayer acquired an asset for no consideration, for example by means of a donation or as a dividend in specie.